schoolacco/11SE-Task-1/README.md

 Clone the repository and navigate to the project directory:
 .....

-type "pip install -r requirements.txt" to download required dependencies
+type "pip install -r requirements.txt" to download required dependencies and run main.py.
+If any errors are encountered manually download the modules. pip install pywebview pip install tkinterweb pip install requests